Key Takeaway

 Should I take enteric-coated aspirin while on tirzepatide?

 Enteric-coated aspirin dissolves in the intestine rather than the stomach, which may reduce direct gastric irritation.
 Given that tirzepatide prolongs gastric retention, enteric coating could be helpful.
-However, research on enteric-coated aspirin's stomach protection is mixed, so discuss it with your provider.
+But research on enteric-coated aspirin's stomach protection is mixed, so discuss it with your provider.

 Is Tylenol a better option than aspirin for pain while on tirzepatide?